Museums & Institutions

 Rosa and Carlos de la Cruz had displayed their extensive collection of contemporary art there since 2009.
 The collection was a must-see for visitors, especially during the December art fair season, during which the family typically hosted large events.
 Rosa de la Cruz died in February at 81; Artnet News broke the story the following month that their holdings would head to auction at Christie’s, and speculated that the facility could become part of the ICA.

-“This expansion grew organically out of the demand for our programs and was supported by great enthusiasm from the board,” said creative director Alex Gartenfeld over the phone.
+“This expansion grew organically out of the demand for our programs and was supported by great enthusiasm from the board,” said artistic director Alex Gartenfeld over the phone.
 “There was a longstanding articulated need for space for the permanent collection, special exhibitions, and public programs and education programs.
 There was a pent-up demand.”

 Many donors, he said, had previously backed campaigns to support operations and the museum’s endowment, while many were new donors.
-A press release lists about two dozen participants, from Micky Beyer to Allan Yarkin.
+A press release lists about two dozen participants, from Micky Beyer to Ray Ellen and Allan Yarkin.
 Miami real estate developer Craig Robins is providing in-kind support, purchasing a neighboring parking lot that was part of the facility.

 “It really spoke to people that we could buy this building and preserve it as an important space, where generations have learned about contemporary art,” said Gartenfeld.
 It also didn’t hurt that it was already serving as an exhibition space and would not have to be completely retrofitted, he pointed out, though there will be some renovations.
 The fundraising campaign to support that and continuing operating costs is ongoing.